TRENT-OS/sdk/README.md

 ## Getting Started

-The project does not build, it is just a collection of submodules from wich the base layout gets prepared.
+The project is just a collection of submodules from wich the base layout gets prepared.
+It does build only the documentation with "./build.sh doc".

 ### Dependencies